-Salient features of the Project:
+Salient features of the Project :

-- 1. Bid Project Cost as per Concession Agreement(CA) is ₹ 1,03,550 lakh which will be increased by Price Index . - 2.
+- 1. Bid Project Cost as per Concession Agreement(CA) is ₹ 1,03,550 lakh which will be increased by Price Index (subject to any further descope during the construction period). - 2.
 40% of the Bid project Cost will be paid upfront during the Construction phase based on the completion of stages mentioned in CA. - 3.
 CA also states 10% of the Bid Project Cost will be paid as advance and the same will be receovered from milestone payments. - 4.
-30 Annuity will be paid as biannual installment . - 5.
-Interest : RBI rate plus 3% will be paid by NHAI $\,$ - 6.
+30 Annuity will be paid as biannual installment. - 5.
+Interest: RBI rate plus 3% will be paid by NHAI - 6.
 O&M revenue is fixed as per CA which will be paid in two installments during the year.

-(b) Obligations of Operations and maintenance
+Obligations of Operations and maintenance